az-cat/HPC-azbatch/README.md

 # azbatch
-Azure batch CLI recipes and scripts to easily run applications
+CLI recipes and scripts to easily run MPI applications with Azure Batch.

 Pererequisite is to have an Azure Batch account (Batch Service) and a storage account linked to it.
-Make sure to have enough quota.
+Make sure to have enough quota for the VMs you want to use in your region.

+# Quickstart

+1. Open a Linux session with Azure CLI v2.0, jq and zip packages installed.

+2. Clone the repository, `git clone https://github.com/az-cat/HPC-azbatch.git`

+3. Grant execute access to scripts `chmod +x *.sh`

 ## Clone the repo